You want smart political talk without the meltdowns?

 Farcical, even.

-But anyway, he portrayed Haley as irresponsible in her handling of the gun, or as Hunter told her in a text exchange from his laptop, totally irresponsible and quote, unhinged.
+But anyway, he portrayed Haley as irresponsible in her handling of the gun, or as Hunter told her in a text exchange from his laptop, totally irresponsible and, quote, unhinged.

-Now Hunter put the gun in a lockbox in his truck, said Lowell, but Halley took it on herself to take the gun and the bullets and put it in the bag and decided to drive her car with the bag to a market where she took the bag and put it in the trash can in front of the store and left.
+But Hallie took it on herself to take the gun and the bullets and put it in the bag and decided to drive her car with the bag to a market where she took the bag and put it in the trash can in front of the store and left.

-Now, in the insular Biden dynasty being on the outside as a hostile place, and that may be where Halley, the daughter of a local dry cleaner who married, you know, the prince now finds herself.
+And that may be where Hallie, the daughter of a local dry cleaner who married the Prince, now finds herself.

 It's just sad.

-The whole the whole sordid affair is sad.
+The whole sordid affair is sad.

 He's fantastical in so many different ways.